idaejin/HRQoL/README.md

 This `R` package implements the use of Beta-binomial regression (with logistic link) for Health Related Quality of Life outcomes from SF-36 survey.

-In addition, it included some graphical options and re-codification of SF-36 scores as in
+In addition, it includes some graphical options and re-codification of SF-36 scores as in Arostegui *et al.* (2006).

 **Creator(s):** Josu Nájera (<jnajera@bcamath.org>) & Dae-Jin Lee (<dlee@bcamath.org>)